Identification of Causal Diffusion Effects Under Structural Stationarity

-The proposed statistical test of the no omitted confounders assumption exploits a lagged dependent variable as a placebo outcome.
-In particular, it tests the assumption of no omitted confounders by assessing whether a lagged dependent variable is conditionally independent of the treatment variable.
-I show that if a lagged dependent variable is conditionally independent of the treatment variable, it provides statistical evidence for the assumption of no omitted confounders.
-Conversely, when a lagged dependent variable and the treatment are conditionally dependent, it implies that some relevant confounders are omitted.
-This placebo test is based on an equivalence theorem (Theorem~\ref{placebo}), which states that the conditional independence of the lagged outcome and the treatment is equivalent to the no omitted confounders assumption under stationary causal DAGs.
-Proof of this theorem makes use of the time-invariant structure of stationary causal DAGs.
+The proposed placebo test exploits a lagged dependent variable as a placebo outcome.
+It tests the assumption of no omitted confounders by assessing whether a lagged dependent variable is conditionally independent of the treatment variable.
+This placebo test is formally justified based on the equivalence theorem, which states that, under the structural stationarity, the assumption of no omitted confounders is equivalent to the conditional independence of the simultaneous outcomes given {\it a placebo set} defined below.
+This theorem and the placebo test are formally written as follows. \begin{theorem}[ Equivalence between No Omitted Confounders Assumption and Conditional Independence of Simultaneous Outcomes] \spacingset{1.3}{ Under Assumption~\ref{seq} and Assumption~\ref{ss},

-Before deriving this main theorem, I develop some intuition to understand why a lagged dependent variable can serve as a placebo outcome to detect biases under stationary causal DAGs.
-The basic idea is simple: the structure of spurious correlation between the main outcome and the treatment is similar to the one between the placebo outcome (a lagged dependent variable) and the treatment.
-Using this structural similarity, we can assess the existence of spurious correlation between the main outcome and the treatment (whether the no omitted confounders assumptions holds) by checking whether there exists spurious correlation between the placebo outcome and the treatment.